 Sessions can be quite emotional and we don't shy away from that.
 Much of mental health work comes with deep emotion and potentially historic trauma, it's not your average workplace activity or topic of conversation so can not and should not be treated in the same way.
 It takes great skill, understanding and awareness to create a safe space and then to take care of the group and its individuals as they explore their needs and experiences with each other.
 And then to leave safely and motivated.

-There is a place for e-learning or online learning and that is often just for content.
+There is a place for e-learning or online learning and that is often just for content and there is some rubbish out there sorry to say.
+We have some e-learning available based on the workshops mentioned in the Resources section.
 However mental health is about being human with each other and is therefore by definition relational between people.
-Getting people in a room together is more costly and time consuming but it works.
+Getting people in a room together, or remotely, is more costly and time consuming but it works.
 It can also be uncomfortable, and change never happened by being comfortable.
 Sorry.

 Another important thing is to actually provide ongoing support to these people, whether they've been made more aware or received a form of accredited "qualification".
 It's not like physical first aid where you might be applying a plaster or cold water to a scold, it is much deeper and people can dwell on what was said and what happened.
 Providing regular catch up sessions, meetings or access to support through a good EAP or equivalent is important.
 We do this to.
 Not the EAP, the more direct stuff.